Special offer

 Dear All,

-President of Oliver Designs
+President of Wavewords

 Tips for sending a promotion announcement email

-• Make sure your grammar, facts and spelling are accurate
+• Make sure your grammar, facts and spelling are accurate.

-• Keep the email concise but relevant to the promotion
+• Keep the email concise but relevant to the promotion announcement.

 • Include contact details for yourself and the promoted employee for questions.